 Pre-operation checks should be made each time the motorcycle is used.
-Such an inspection can be throughly accomplished in a very short time, and the added safety it assures is more than worth the time involved
+Such an inspection can be throughly accomplished in a very short time, and the added safety it assures is more than worth the time involved.

-If any item in the Pre-Operation Check is not working properly, have it inspected and repaired before operating the motorcycle.
-E-101
+If any item in the Pre-Operation Check is not working properly, have it inspected \\\\\\ and repaired before operating the motorcycle.

-Brakes (See page 6-14 for details)
+Brakes (See page 8-14 for details)

-Brake lever and brake pedal Check for correct free play in the front brake lever and rear brake pedal Make sure they are working properly.
-Check the brakes at low speed shortly after starting out If the free play is incorrect, adjust it
+1. Brake lever and brake pedal

+Check for correct free play in the front brake lever and rear brake pedal.
+Make sure they are working propery.
+Check the brakes at low speed shortly after starting out.
+If the free play is incorrect, adjust it.

-A soft, spongy feeling in the brake lever indicates a failure in the brake system.
+- A soft, spongy feeling in the brake lever indicates a failure in the brake system.
 Do not operate the motorcycle until the failure in the brake system is corrected.
-Ask a Yamaha dealer for immediate repairs.
-A soft, spongy feeling could indicate a hazardous condition in the brake system.
+Ask a Yamaha dealer for im- - mediate repairs.
+A soft, spongy feeling could indicate a hazardous condition in the brake system. - 2 Brake fluid Check the brake fluid level.
+Add fluid if necessary.

-Brake fluid

-Check the brake fluid level

-Add fluid if necessary

-Recommended brake fluid DOT#4
+Recommended brake fluid: DOT #4

-If DOT#4 is not available, #3 can be used.
+If DOT #4 is not available, #3 can be used.

-- 3 Check the disc pads Refer to page 6-17

-- 4 Check the brake shoes Refer to page 6-17
+- 3. Check the disc pads.
+Refer to page 8-17. - 4.
+Check the brake shoes.
+Refer to page 8-17.

-- U 022

-NOTE :

-When this brake service IS necessary, ask а
+When this brake service is necessary, ask a Yamaha dealer.

-Yamah na de aler